StanForever/awesome-websites/README.md

 * [https://chirpty.com](https://chirpty.com/) : Create your own Twitter interaction circle.
 * [https://api.chucknorris.io](https://api.chucknorris.io/) : Free JSON API for hand curated Chuck Norris facts.
 * [https://www.calligrapher.ai](https://www.calligrapher.ai/) : Realistic handwriting generator.
 Convert text to handwriting using an in-browser recurrent neural network.
 Choose from various print and cursive styles.
 Customize the outputs and download as SVG ✍🏻
+* [https://cupcakeipsum.com](https://cupcakeipsum.com/) : Tired of how boring Lorem Ipsum got?
+How about using auto-generated text that will actually make people love your project even more?
+Pretty sweet, right?
+Sugar-coated LOREM IPSUM generator. 🧁
+* [https://capitalizemytitle.com](https://capitalizemytitle.com/) : Capitalize My Title is an easy, smart title capitalization tool that uses title capitalization rules published by leading professional organizations to ensure your titles and headlines are capitalized correctly.
+* [https://cronrange.info](https://cronrange.info/) : Have you ever wondered when will your cron job be triggered, or how many times?
+Cron Range allows you to easily calculate up to 100 dates and times of your cron job executions.

 ## D :
 * [http://downforeveryoneorjustme.com](http://downforeveryoneorjustme.com/) : Check if a website is down for everyone or just you.